FULLBL00M/termtek-python-console-menu-system/README.md

     <li><b>func:</b> This is the most important part of the project.
 This points to either a function to run or the name of another menu_name that you want to reference.</li>
 </ul>

-Below is an example of a menu block that you will supply the program in the main.py file.
+Below is an example of a menu dictionary that you will customize in the main.py file.

 ```
 root_menu = {